lindseysim/templatize/README.md

 ## Partials

 Partials are reusable sub-templates that can be called from the main template.
-Partial templates are supplied in the [options](#options) and called with the partial directive (`>`).
+Partials are supplied in the [options](#options) and called in the template with the partial directive (`>`).

 The partial template will render using the data context where it was called.
 However, by suffixing with a caret (`^`), the context will be forced back to the root.